 2019 SIFT-MS Interest Group Meeting: Day 1 Round-Up

 Honestly, it’s too much to fit into one post so I’m splitting it down the middle.
 If you missed the event this time, worry not.
-We filmed the presentations and will be releasing videos as and when I can edit the 7 or 8 hours of footage.
+We filmed the presentations and will release the videos as soon as editing can be completed.
 Watch this space!

 Vaughan Langford started us off with his two studies on using SIFT-MS as a sensory tool.
 Vaughan’s interest in the area started in 2001 with the prospect of E-Sniffers and the high hopes by many that they would replace human sensory panels.

-Personally my interest in this technology started in 1994 with the Smell Master 200, but even at 6 years old I was sceptical about how hard it would be to systemise the nuance of the experience of smell, something Vaughan touches on in his talk.
-His research in paperboard and wastewater treatment has led him to the conclusion that we’re unlikely to replace sensory panels but that we’ve already vastly improved their efficacy.
+Personally my interest in this technology started in 1994 with the Smell Master 200.
+However, even at 6 years old, I was sceptical.
+Even then I knew how hard it’d be to systemise the nuance of the experience of smell.
+This is something Vaughan touches on in his talk.
+His research in paperboard and wastewater treatment has led him to the conclusion that we’re unlikely to replace sensory panels, but that we’ve already vastly improved their efficacy.

 Also from Imperial College, London, Michael Hewitt presented his work on using SIFT-MS to find bio-markers for liver disease.
 My biggest take home was that a technology made to give us better separation capabilities is improving the clinical experience of real people at a potentially stressful time.
 Breathing into a tube is a lot less unpleasant and invasive than giving loads of blood samples, even if you might need to feast on a lemon before doing so.

 From livers to paracetamol.
 Georgia from CMAC ran us through the ground-breaking and potentially industry disrupting application SIFT-MS on real-time analysis of the drying process in pharmaceutical production.
 In a nutshell, it’s allowing them to see in real time when the process is complete and in so doing, saving them a metric shedload of time and CO2.